 10. Custom apparel

 Most people can’t help checking out another person’s clothing.
 That’s why it’s worthwhile to have staff apparel custom printed with your logo and tagline.
-Uniforms create a neat, consistent look for your employees while making them easy to spot.
+Custom uniforms with your logo create a neat, consistent look for your employees while making them easy to spot.
 Choose a style of clothing that works for your environment, whether it’s logo T-shirts, polos, hats, or vests.
 You can also sell custom apparel if you have a customer-facing business.
 Printing T-shirts with funny images and sayings that performed well on your social media pages is a great way to engage the public.

 11. Presentation templates